Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Methods

-We note that weights of edges are strongly dependent on the particular choice of the set of games $\mathcal{G}$, as apparent from Eq.~(\ref{eq:weight}).
+As apparent from Eq.~(\ref{eq:weight}), edge weights are dependent on the particular choice of the set of games $\mathcal{G}$ used in the construction of the network.
 As an example, in Figure~\ref{fig:nw_vis}, we display the networks of contacts restricted to subsets of top-tier soccer and basketball coaches.
 In what follows, we consider natural choices for such a set, as for example the set of all games played in specific national leagues and/or in specific seasons.